Corporate Governance Code

 The Directors recognise the importance of sound corporate governance and confirm that although compliance with the UK Corporate Governance Code is not compulsory for AIM companies, they intend to comply with the Quoted Companies Alliance (“QCA”) Corporate Governance Guidelines (as devised by the QCA in consultation with a number of significant institutional small company investors), to the extent appropriate and practicable for a company of its nature and size.

-Following Admission, the Board will comprise five Directors of which three are executives and two non-executives, and reflects a blend of different experience and backgrounds.
-The Board considers two directors to be independent.
+The Board comprises six Directors of which three are executives and three non-executives, and reflects a blend of different experience and backgrounds.
+The Board considers three directors to be independent.

 Committees of the Board